ninfueng/lloyd-max-quantizer/README.md

 ## Usage:
-To quantization with 8-bit with 1,000,000 iterations, use a command below:
+To quantization with 8-bit for 1,000,000 iterations, please use a command as follows:
 ~~~shell
 python3 main.py -b 8 -i 1000000
 ~~~